 Venturing into the world without a bra will feel noticeably different.
 You might be tempted to put on your sweater or cross your arms over your chest while walking.
 Some women say they feel as though they are being stared at simply because they don’t have a bra on.

 Going braless doesn’t necessarily mean going completely support free.
 Going braless could mean switching from your everyday underwire bra to a soft bralette or supportive tank top.
-Below we list multiple methods to help you with going braless.
+Below I list multiple methods to help you with going braless.

 Ways to Go Braless With D Cups